MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-autodesk-vred.md

 Before you install VRED, you need to deploy and connect a VM and install the required NVIDIA and AMD drivers.

+> [!IMPORTANT]
+> NVIDIA Fabric Manager installation is required for VMs that use NVLink or NVSwitch.

-For information about deploying the VM, see one of these articles:
+For information about deploying the VM and installing the drivers, see one of these articles:

 - [Run a Windows VM on Azure](../../reference-architectures/n-tier/windows-vm.yml)
 - [Run a Linux VM on Azure](../../reference-architectures/n-tier/linux-vm.yml)